-Before trying this look, clean your lipstick with rubbing alcohol or a cosmetic sanitizing spray to get rid of anything that can hurt your eyes.
+Before trying this look, clean your lipstick with rubbing alcohol or a cosmetic sanitizing spray to eliminate anything that can hurt your eyes.
 Spread some of your preferred shade over your lid using a q-tip or a stiff, synthetic brush, then mix with your fingertip for a quick and straightforward try at the autumn trend.

 Dust a little translucent powder over your lid to help the lipstick set and prevent it from creasing.

-Contour your cheekbones, define your temples, and disguise the troublesome double chin with a light brown lipstick a couple of shades darker than your skin tone.
+Contour your cheekbones, define your temples, and disguise the troublesome double chin with light brown lipstick, a couple of shades darker than your skin tone.
 Creamy lipsticks are simple to apply and blend, making them ideal for novices.

-Unless you’re an expert at liquid contouring, use long-lasting lipstick, such as matte bullets or liquid lipsticks to get a more apparent contour.
-Although be careful: these lipsticks dry quickly, so smooth it out quickly before it hardens on your face and leaves you with a prominent dark stripe.
+Unless you’re an expert at liquid contouring, use long-lasting lipstick, such as matte bullets or liquid lipsticks, to get a more apparent contour.
+Although be careful: these lipsticks dry quickly, so smooth them out quickly before it hardens on your face and leaves you with a prominent dark stripe.

 3. Colour correction

-If you have ever wanted to try your hand at color correction but weren’t sure which colors to use, Using the red or orange color correction type of lipstick is also a terrific idea.
-It might help you get rid of dark circles under your eyes or hyperpigmentation spots.
-Dark circles and spots are masked by red or orange colors.
+If you have ever wanted to try your hand at colour correction but weren’t sure which colours to use, Using the red or orange colour correction type of lipstick is also a terrific idea.
+It might help you eliminate dark circles under your eyes or hyperpigmentation spots.
+Dark circles and spots are masked by red or orange colours.